DevExpress/aspnet-office-solutions/README.md

 A solution that uses a state provider is highly scalable and provides support for Web Gardens, Web Farms, and clouds with IIS/ASP.NET-based web servers.

-## Azure starter solutions
+## Starter solutions

-We have prepared the following Microsoft Azure starter templates to help you get started with application scalability when using our ASP.NET Spreadsheet and Rich Text Editor controls:
+We have prepared the following starter templates to help you get started with application scalability when using our ASP.NET Spreadsheet and Rich Text Editor controls.

+### For Microsoft Azure:

 * **Azure-RedisOfficeStateProvider-Starter**
 An example of an [Azure Cloud Service](https://docs.microsoft.com/en-us/azure/cloud-services/cloud-services-choose-me) that uses the [Azure Redis Cache](https://docs.microsoft.com/en-us/azure/redis-cache/) to store document states between user requests to multiple web servers.